MicrosoftDocs/ai-builder/ai-builder-docs/browse-ai-model-types.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Build a model based on an AI model type for a specific scenario, such as recognizing your products on an image, and then train and publish the model for use in your business.
-To create a model, sign in to [PowerApps](https://powerapps.microsoft.com).
-In the left navigation bar, select **AI Builder (preview)** > **Build**, and then choose the model type that matches what you want to do.
+To build a model using AI Builder, sign in to PowerApps (<https://web.powerapps.com>), from the left navigation bar, select **AI Builder (preview)** > **Build**, and then choose the model type that matches what you want to do.

 ## List of AI model types

-AI templates give you the ability to tailor a scenario to the needs of your business.
+AI model types give you the ability to tailor a scenario to the needs of your business.
 With AI Builder, you can build a model using these AI model types:

 | AI model type  | Category  | Start here
 |---|---|---|